city_hall

 • in schools all across Boston’s neighborhoods.

-In its inaugural year, the initiative will concentrate on sites at Boston Public Schools.
-We will work with artists whose artworks aim to amplify the aesthetic, cultural, social, and educational richness of schools while adding vibrancy to our city’s landscape.
+In 2024, the program's inaugural year, A Canvas of Culture concentrated on sites at Boston Public Schools.
+We worked with artists whose artworks aimed to amplify the aesthetic, cultural, social, and educational richness of schools while adding vibrancy to our city’s landscape.
+A Canvas of Culture: Murals at Boston Public Schools also includes some projects being installed in 2025.

 About the Program